Hey everybody! Welcome back to our 3-part trip report covering our 18-day family vacation to Europe.

 Rome Day 4: Pompeii and Positano

 On Day 4, we took the whole family on a side trip to Pompeii and Positano.
 Hosted by Walks of Italy, this VIP tour lasted the entire day – and it was fantastic!
-Luca, our group leader, was knowledgable and helpful.
+Luca, our group leader, was knowledgeable and helpful.
 Paolo Damiano, our site guide at Pompeii, was fantastic AND great with the kids.
 The drive takes about 3 hours from Rome, but you’re treated to super scenic views from a comfortable small coach.
 Honestly, I can’t recommend this tour enough!
 Find the details here.

 For those who don’t know, Pompeii is an ancient Roman city that was destroyed by the volcanic eruption of Mr. Vesuvius in the year 79 A.D.
 Because it lay buried for over 1,500 years, the site is remarkably well preserved.
 The city was essentially frozen in time, and it’s unlike any place I’ve ever been.
 Pompeii is also home to the famous “death casts” as well as the oldest surviving Roman amphitheater that we know of.
 Here are a few pics: